ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-12-diabetes-notes-number-7.markdown

 Sleep?
 At worst I have been getting six hours, at best eight hours, usually it is about seven hours.
 Not _too_ bad.

 Maybe it is my diet.

 Was I skipping lunch?
 No. Sometimes I was having closer to 2pm than 12pm.

 Was I having small or large lunches?
 Nothing small, but not huge.

 Was I having regular sups of drinks through the day?
 I thought I was.
 (And I limit myself to two coffees and no more after lunchtime.)

+Was I having too much squash rather than water?
+Dunno.

 Was I having a little snack around 3:30pm to 4pm?
 Seemed to be.

+Was the snack causes too much of a spike?
+How could I know that?

 I have tried keeping a light record of all of this and looking through my notes I was struggling to see a pattern.

 Last week I had a day when I wasn't really on my Macbook, working through something with print outs, on paper, with pens, on the whiteboards.
 I would say it was a steady day.
 And it ended with me feeling pretty spaced out again.
 I wondered if it was anything to do with my blood sugar levels.